farout101/boredAtWork-exe/README.md

 ## How It Works

-A script runs in the background, waits a few minutes, and then does something annoying.
+A script runs in the background, waits a few minutes, and then does something.
 It starts automatically with Windows.

 ## Installation